Drenmi/sludge/README.md

 })
 ```

-A command is required to pass a number of `Guard`s before successful.
-In the case of knocking on a door, shown above, for the knocking to be successful, the actor must be both alive and awake, the direction must be a valid one, and there needs to be an exit in that direction.
+A command is required to pass a number of `Guard`s before succeeding.
+In the case of knocking on a door, as shown above, for the knocking to be successful, the actor must be both alive and awake, the specified direction must be a cardinal direction, and there needs to be an exit that way.

 ### Unified Thing Theory